Social Justice Ministry

 To Request Action by the SJM Team, complete and submit this downloadable Action Form.

-Social Justice Ministry @ UUCWNC
+Social Justice Ministry at UUCWNC

 Dedicated to putting faith into action, we work to inspire participation in social justice programs throughout North Carolina, often collaborating with community partners.